Advocate's Guide to the Florida Long-Term Care Medicaid Waiver

 After a public comment period, the Agency for Health Care Administration (AHCA) submitted two waiver applications to the Center for Medicaid and Medicare Services, (CMS), the federal agency responsible for administering Medicaid.
 In 2013 CMS granted approval under both to provide HCBS through the Statewide Medicaid Long -Term Care Program.
 (Hereafter the “LTC Waiver”).

 In 2016 AHCA requested a five (5) year renewal of both the 1915(b) and (c) waivers to continue its LTC Waiver.
 The 1915 (b) renewal application provided a program description, including access standards and a monitoring plan.
-This document also included a helpful list of the acronyms/and abbreviations used throughout the waiver, which is also included in the Appendix.12
+This document also included a helpful list of the acronyms and abbreviations used throughout the waiver, which is included in the Appendix.12

-CMS approved the renewal requests, including approval of an annual enrollment cap of 62,500 for each year of the waiver.15 The waiver applications, which contain multiple terms and conditions, are posted online16 and cited throughout this Guide.
-Advocates should be familiar with these documents, as they provide extensive detail describing how the State will operate the Program and form the basis for the federal government’s approval of the Waiver.17
+On December 19, 2016, CMS approved the renewal requests, including approval of an annual number of unduplicated recipients of 62,500 for each year of the waiver.15 The waiver applications, which contain multiple terms and conditions, are posted online and cited throughout this Guide.
+Advocates should be familiar with these documents, as they provide extensive detail describing how the state will operate the program and form the basis for the federal government’s approval of the Waiver and the amendment request.16

 Thus, AHCA is ultimately responsible for ensuring that the LTC Waiver complies with all aspects of federal and state law, including the promulgation of appropriate administrative rules, and development of contracts between AHCA and the Plans that accurately reflect federal and state statutes and regulations.

-AHCA administers the waiver in partnership with, the Department of Elder Affairs (DOEA), which maintains the statewide wait list for the LTC Waiver and assists with enrollment.20 The Department of Children and Families (DCF) is responsible for determining financial eligibility.21
+AHCA administers the waiver in partnership with the Department of Elder Affairs (DOEA), which maintains the statewide wait list for the LTC Waiver and assists with enrollment.19 The Department of Children and Families (DCF) is responsible for determining financial eligibility.20

-In 2017, state legislation was passed directing AHCA to consolidate three other adult HCBS waiver populations (Project AIDS Care, Traumatic Brain and Spinal Cord and Adult Cystic Fibrosis) into managed care.
-Pursuant to the statue, individuals from each of those waivers were transitioned into the LTC Waiver in January 2018.23
+In 2017, state legislation was passed directing AHCA to consolidate three additional adult HCBS waiver populations (Project AIDS Care, Traumatic Brain and Spinal Cord and Adult Cystic Fibrosis) into the Long-term Care (LTC) Waiver.
+Pursuant to the statute, individuals from each of those waivers were transitioned into the LTC Waiver in January 2018.22

 Role of the Managed Care Plan

-As discussed more fully below, all Plans operate under the same Model Contract with AHCA which requires provision of covered services that are “medically necessary” for the individual enrollee.
-The case manager, the main point of contact between the enrollee, helps develop a “plan of care,” and is responsible for providing ongoing assistance in obtaining necessary services.24
+As discussed more fully below, all Plans operate under the same Core Contract with AHCA which requires provision of covered services that are “medically necessary” for the individual enrollee.
+The case manager, the main point of contact for the enrollee, helps develop a “plan of care,” and is responsible for providing ongoing assistance in obtaining necessary services.25

-In order to meet clinical eligibility, applicants must require a “nursing facility level of care.25 Determining if the applicant requires nursing facility care (also referred to “the level of care determination”) is done by the Comprehensive Assessment and Review for Long-Term Care Services (CARES) program.26
+In order to meet clinical eligibility, applicants must require a “nursing facility level of care".26 Determining if the applicant requires nursing facility care (also referred to “the level of care determination”) is done by the Comprehensive Assessment and Review for Long-Term Care Services (CARES) program.27

-The 2019 income limit for HCBS waiver programs is 300% of the SSI income limit, or $2,313 per month for an individual, and $ 4,626/month for couples who are both eligible.28 Applicants for the LTC Waiver whose income is over this amount may still qualify by establishing an income trust that receives the person’s “excess” monthly income.29 The asset limit is $2000 for an individual and $3000 for a couple, not including certain exempted assets, such as the homestead or a vehicle.30
+The 2019 income limit for HCBS waiver programs is 300% of the SSI income limit, or $2,313 per month for an individual, and $ 4,626/month for couples who are both eligible.29 Applicants for the LTC Waiver whose income is over this amount may still qualify by establishing an income trust that receives the person’s “excess” monthly income.30 The asset limit is $2000 for an individual and $3000 for a couple, not including certain exempted assets, such as the homestead or a vehicle.31

 Financial eligibility is complicated, and this Guide does not attempt to address Medicaid planning for persons whose assets or income exceed the Medicaid limits, or for couples where only one spouse requires LTC Medicaid.
 These applicants should find either a local legal aid or elder law attorney with expertise.